mindhash/amols.blog/content/posts/2020-10-19-friction-in-perfect-systems.md

 twitterEmbed: ''
 ---

-*Friction is absent in a perfect system* - that's what I used to think, atleast for the longest part of my life.
+*Friction is the arch enemy - nemesis - of all systems.
+A perfect system is frictionless* - that's what I used to think, atleast for the longest part of my life.

 We invent shortcuts right from early age, to study less, or to extend our playtime, which is eventually a way to get rid of friction.